 Figure A3.
-Kaiser Window in Time Domain - Horizontal is time samples, Vertical scale is
+Kaiser Window in Time Domain - Horizontal is time samples, Vertical scale is linear scale value.

 The magnitude of the frequency response of the window function determines the RBW shape.
 For example, the RBW on MDO is defined as the 3 dB bandwidth and is related to the sampling frequency and samples in the DFT as follows: